wehlutyk/thesis/content/1-introduction-2-evolution.md

 To answer this question, Sperber introduces an additional concept: the dynamical system of representations which models a community's culture exhibits attractors, called *cultural attractors*, that depend on the complex interaction of psychological and ecological factors in the transmission of representations, and on the distribution of representations at a given moment in time [@sperber_explaining_1996, p.
 106-118].
 A cultural attractor is thus a region in representation space towards which representations tend to come closer whenever they are transformed in an interaction.
-Such attraction can be due a variety of factors.
+Such attraction can be due to a variety of factors.
 The tale of Little Red Riding Hood, for instance, could have remained stable through time because of an attractor due to basic cognitive mechanisms favouring a particular structure in the story.
 The recipe for Mornay sauce could be stable through time because of constraints on the way it is taught, and the physical possibilities to realise the mixture of ingredients.
 To take yet another example, the practice of smoking can be seen as a range of public representations with two attractors: either not smoking at all, or developing an addiction and behavioural habits for smoking around 25 cigarettes a day [@claidiere_role_2007].
 Note that distribution of representations in a community depends not only on attractors, but on where new representations come from and where they disappear.
 In the case of smoking, one can imagine a constant flow of people starting to smoke about 10 cigarettes a day, and gradually being attracted to 0 or 25 a day, such that the steady-state distribution of smoking behaviours is rather flat from 0 to 25 cigarettes a day [@claidiere_role_2007].
-Cultural attractors are one of the core concepts of CAT, as they provide intelligibility to the evolution of culture and to the reciprocal influence of psychology, culture, and environment.
+Cultural attractors are one of the core concepts of CAT, as they provide intelligibility for the evolution of culture and for the reciprocal influence of psychology, culture, and environment.
 As such, a central goal in the CAT research stream has been to identify existing attractors, and explain their emergence based on the interaction of psychological and ecological factors.

 The most important intuition in Sperber's proposal, and what differentiates it from previous works, is the centrality of individual psychology for the evolution of culture and its role in the emergence of attractors [@sperber_explaining_1996, p.
 31].